...

 Role of Missionaries

 The missionaries who led the attempts to convert Indigenous Peoples were able to convince the First Peoples that they needed to change.
 This may be because their religious practices were not as well ingrained as with the Asian communities.
-However, there were few arguments for converting the First People who were Buddhist or Hindu because those religous and cultural practices were much more aligned with Western Christian and Muslim beliefs.
+However, there were few arguments for converting the First People who were Buddhist or Hindu because those religious and cultural practices were much more aligned with Western Christian and Muslim beliefs.
 For example, it was easy to convince Indigenous Peoples who practiced human sacrifice or polygamy that these were not good practices.
 And it made more sense for their leaders to adopt to the Western beliefs.

 We don’t know if our observations are 100% percent correct.
 So we encourage our readers to comment and share your own thoughts on this subject.